 Upon the positive assessment of the Council of the Agency and the approval of the Government of the Republic of Serbia, regulated electricity transmission use-of-system charges were applied on January 1, 2008 for the first time.
 Since then, they have been modified six times.
 The last time they were modified was on November 1, 2019.
-In the first ten months of 2019, tariffs approved on March 1, 2017 were applied, while the tariffs approved on November 1, 2019 were applied during November and December.
+Charges were not modified in 2020.